Roiqk7/dotfiles/README.md

 Follow [this quick tutorial](https://gist.github.com/GLMeece/4b51037daa0d6b83256f80b560246f38) to get everything you need for the full experience.

-Alternatively, go through the plugins one by one and follow their installation guide.
+Alternatively, go through the plugins one by one and follow their installation guides.

+**Note1:** I strongly recommend that you install everything using [Brew](https://brew.sh) as it will make maintaining everything way easier.

+**Note2:** [Brew](https://brew.sh) is MacOS specific.

 # [Zsh](https://zsh.sourceforge.io)
 ![Zsh](https://github.com/Roiqk7/dotfiles/blob/main/assets/Zsh.png?raw=true)